Human Trafficking in [Togo] [other countries]

-Street Children in [Togo] [other countries]
+Street Children

 Human Trafficking & Modern-day Slavery

-Togolese Republic (Togo) [ Country-by-Country Reports ]
+Togolese Republic (Togo)

 CAUTION: The following links have been culled from the web to illuminate the situation in Togo.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.

-*** FEATURED ARTICLES ***
+*** FEATURED ARTICLE ***

 The wisp of a girl sits silently to one side, staring at the scarred tips of her fingers.
-Probably no more than five years old, Enyonam has just arrived at a center for trafficked children in the Togolese capital, Lome.
-She doesn't remember the day her parents handed her over to work for her "patron".
+Probably no more than five years old, Enyonam has just arrived at a center for trafficked children in the Togolese capital, Lome She doesn't remember the day her parents handed her over to work for her "patron".
 But she does recall the moment when her new master accused her of stealing eggs and burnt the ends of her fingers with a match as punishment.

 HRW Report: Togo - Borderline Slavery - Child Trafficking in Togo